 By 1908 the Telegram printed a full page of theater news and ads on Sundays.
 Greenwall’s competed with other theaters such as the Majestic and Lyric.

-But just three days after those ads appeared, the opera house was damaged by high winds, abandoned, and soon after torn down.
-Later that year A. T. Byers built a new opera house, designed by Sanguinet and Staats (and managed by Greenwall) at East 7th and Rusk streets where a livery stable had previously stood.
+But just three days after those ads appeared in 1908, the opera house was damaged by high winds, abandoned, and soon after torn down.
+Later that year A. T. Byers built an imposing new opera house, designed by Sanguinet and Staats (and managed by Greenwall) at East 7th and Rusk streets where a livery stable had previously stood.

 Byers Opera House in 1919 was converted to show motion pictures and became the Palace Theater—the first of the three theaters on Show Row.